 Islamic groups have promised to call off their protests against the film and withdraw legal cases that they have filed against the filmmaker.

 Hassan is the producer, director and star of the film, which was released abroad and in some Indian states on Jan.
-25. The film has received a tremendous response in states where it has been released and has earned favorable reviews from film critics.
+25. The film has received a tremendous response in states where it has been released.

 (Copyright 2013 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.)